 ~Barkworthies Junior Bully Stick ($2.50): We get one of these in every Barkbox it seems and the dogs like them just fine.
 Nothing exciting, but the dogs will like it.

 All totaled I came up with a value of $33.36 for March 2014 BarkBox.
 I am quite happy with this month’s BarkBox and think that they hit the theme out of the park!
 Everything was so cute and, with the exception of the bully stick, was brand new to us.

 Do you subscribe to BarkBox?
 What’d you think of this month’s box?
 If you want to subscribe or learn more, click here.
 Today (3.21.14) only, you can get 48% off ANY subscription.
 That would make for a crazy deal on a 6 month subscription (no code needed, but if you can’t get it to work, try “MM48PCT32114″)!
-If you missed that deal, you can use the code “RAMBLING10″ to save $10 off your first BarkBox!
+If you missed that deal, you can use the code “RAMBLING” save 15% off ANY subscription plan!